 Passover is one of the most important holidays celebrated by Jews throughout the world.

 If you’ve been invited to a Passover Seder but you’ve never been to one, traditions vary from household to household, but there are some basic you’ll want to know.

-So here’s my “Cliff Notes of Passover and the Passover Seder” for the quickest explanation possible.
+There’s a lot to cover, so here’s my “Cliff Notes” of Passover and the Passover Seder.